moleculerjs/site/source/docs/0.13/services.md

     version: 1
 }
 ```
 The `name` is a mandatory property so it must be defined.
-It's the first part of action name when you call it with `broker.call`.
+It's the first part of action name when you call it.

 > To disable service name prefixing set `$noServiceNamePrefix: true` in Service settings.

 The `version` is an optional property.
 Use it to run multiple version from the same service.
-It is a prefix in the actionName.
+It is a prefix in the action name.
 It can be a `Number` or a `String`.
 ```js
 {
     name: "posts",